LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[UNLEARNING-A]] - We need to completely rework & unlearn our lives and social systems
 - [[Untitled]] - No Title
 - [[VEGETABLE-STATS-A]] - No Title
+- [[VIDEOS-SENSEMAKING-A]] - Videos that help to make sense of our times
 - [[VISUAL-LISTEN-TINKER-CREATE]] - No Title
 - [[VISUAL-PUBLIC-FUNDING-FOR-PRIVATE-PROFIT]] - The public-private partnership conundrum
 - [[VISUAL-WORK-DAY-A]] - A sketchy collection of visuals regarding patterns of work and coercion